Ali-Roodi79/University_Project/README.md

 # NullBox

-This project is the university project for my bachelor's thesis.
+This project is the university project for my bachelor's thesis.<br>
 This project is a digital companion for the **NullBox** board game and is inspired by the **Chronicle of Crime** game.
 I have implemented this project using Flutter.